Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization: Methodology

 To allow for both interpolation and extrapolation to occur, here we do not enforce positivity constraint on $a_i$.
-Note that when $0\leq a_i\leq 1$ for all $i\in \{1,...,k\}$, the generated $\mathbf{z}_{new}$ is an interpolation (i.e., within the convex hull formed by $\{\mathbf{z}_1,...,\mathbf{z}_k\}$), and when $a_i < 0$ for any $i \in \{1,...,k\}$, the generated $\mathbf{z}_{new}$ is an extrapolation (i.e., outside the convex hull formed by $\{\mathbf{z}_1,...,\mathbf{z}_k\}$).\
+Note that when $0\leq a_i\leq 1$ for all $i\in \{1,...,k\}$, the generated $\mathbf{z}_{mix}$ is an interpolation (i.e., within the convex hull formed by $\{\mathbf{z}_1,...,\mathbf{z}_k\}$), and when $a_i < 0$ for any $i \in \{1,...,k\}$, the generated $\mathbf{z}_{mix}$ is an extrapolation (i.e., outside the convex hull formed by $\{\mathbf{z}_1,...,\mathbf{z}_k\}$).\

 The generated latent codes are used together with the original latent codes to train the classifier $h_{\phi}$.
-The feature extractor $g_{\theta}$ is also trained jointly to learn the domain-invariant, discriminative latent representations.
-Formally, suppose $n$ instances are generated from mixup, the model parameters $\{\theta, \phi\}$ are optimized by the following objective:
+The feature extractor $g_{\theta}$ is also trained jointly to learn the domain-invariant, class-discriminative latent representations.
+Formally, suppose $n$ latent codes are generated from mixup, the model parameters $\{\theta, \phi\}$ are optimized by the following objective:

-This strategy to train with the mixup data serves to promote better generalization of the learned classifier.
-Figure \ref{fig:overview}(a) shows an overview of model training with the augmented data.
+Training with mixup data helps prevent overfitting to the source domains and improves generalization of the learned classifier.
+Figure \ref{fig:overview}a shows an overview of model training with the augmented data.